Cultivate

 Promoting Positive Learning Environments that Improve Academic Performance

-While we have always known that the same student can get different grades in different classes—an A in math versus a C in history—research now shows that these differences in performance across classrooms cannot simply be attributed to student aptitudes and interests.
+While we have always known that the same student can get different grades in different classes—an A in math versus a C in history—research shows that these differences in performance across classrooms cannot simply be attributed to student aptitudes and interests.

-The Cultivate Survey and Framework
+The Cultivate System

 How Cultivate Works